ktkiiski/movies.kii.ski/README.md

 You should change the configuration in [`site.config.json`](./site.config.json) according to your website's needs.

 - `appName`: A distinct name of your app.
-Recommended to be in lower case and separate words with dashes.
-This will become the name of the service in the Serverless configuration and it will be used in Amazon resource names.
+Recommended to be in lower case and separate words with dashes, because the name will be used in Amazon resource names and internal host names.
 - `stages`: Configuration for each different stage that your app has.
 By default there are `dev` stage for a development version and `prod` stage for the production version.
 You should change the `siteDomain` and `assetsDomain` to the domain names that you would like to use for each stage.

 ### Running deployment